A Day in the Life of a Pest Control Expert

 Continuous job security

 Though pest control work can be challenging, it comes with its share of rewards.
 Professionals who know how to keep homes and businesses free from unwelcome guests will always be in demand.
-And the appreciation for such a dramatic improvement in quality of life keeps pest control technicians motivated to offer this critical service every day.
+And the appreciation for such a dramatic improvement in the quality of life keeps pest control technicians motivated to offer this critical service every day.